turtleboyagain120/More_testing/IETPP.md

 # Intro:

 Most private policies try to behalf your data to keep.
-We clearly state in this passage that the software is doing an act of unauthorized access to keep the users data known that most likely contains: phone number, ip address, name, and illegal or illegal, still breaks the policy contained in any form that this license shows.”
+We clearly state in this passage that the software is **NOT** doing an act of unauthorized access to keep the users data known that most likely contains: phone number, ip address, name, and illegal or illegal, still breaks the policy contained in any form that this license shows.”

 # Disclaimer: